 Cascading Leadership for a Culture of Development

-As a manager, your leadership of your direct reports influences their leadership.
-Like a stone dropped in water, your ripples spread.
+As a manager, your leadership influences your direct reports’ leadership.
+As a stone dropped in water, your ripples spread.
 Make sure they are headed in the right direction.

 Strive to create a culture of learning.
 Nurture growth by: